-- II.
-Award Information - A. Funding Availability
+II.
+Award Information

+A. Funding Availability

-Total anticipated funding for all awards is approximately \$25,000,000 and is subject to the availability of FY 2008 appropriations.
-Multiple awards are anticipated from this announcement.
-The anticipated federal funding per award (min-max) is approximately \$500,000 to \$3,500,000 per year.
-The anticipated number of awards ranges from four (4) to ten (10), approximately, and will be adjusted based on available funding.
+Total anticipated funding for all awards is subject to the availability of appropriations.
+The anticipated federal funding per award (min-max) is approximately \$500,000 to \$3,000,000 per year.
+The anticipated number of awards ranges from five (5) to six (6), approximately, and will be adjusted based on available funding.

-B. Project / Award Period
+B. Project/Award Period